 During spinal decompression treatments, the patient lies on a table with a harness around the pelvis.
 The tightness of the harness is controlled by a computer system that stretches the vertebrae apart, alleviating pressure on the affected discs.
 Discs are the gelatinous pads that separate every two vertebrae of the spine, providing a cushion between them.
 When the discs degenerate or bulge between the vertebrae, the pressure is exerted on the nerves in the area, causing serious pain.
 The purpose of spinal decompression is to pull the vertebrae apart, relieving pressure on the discs and nerves.

 How Long Do Spinal Decompression Treatments Last?

-Each spinal decompression treatment sessions lasts about 45 minutes, with most patients requiring 4 to 6 weeks of treatment in order to achieve lasting results.
-No anesthesia is required for this treatments most patients report the experience as being painless and even pleasant.
-Spinal decompression is often combined with other treatments, such as electric stimulation, ultrasound and cryotherapy, to produce the most effective results.
+Each spinal decompression treatment session lasts about 45 minutes, with most patients requiring 4 to 6 weeks of treatment in order to achieve lasting results.
+No anesthesia is required for these treatments most patients report the experience as being painless and even pleasant.
+Spinal decompression is often combined with other treatments, such as electric stimulation, ultrasound, and cryotherapy, to produce the most effective results.

 There are several different FDA-approved decompression systems available to perform this type of therapy, each offering patients its own set of benefits.
 Spinal decompression is considered a safe form of therapy, although a screening process is performed before treatment begins.
 Patients with fractures, metal implants in the spine, osteoporosis and those who are pregnant are not candidates for spinal compression.